jimhester/rtreesitter/src/tree-sitter/docs/section-2-using-parsers.md

 #### Predicates

-You can also specify arbitrary metadata and conditions associed with a pattern by adding _predicate_ S-expressions anywhere within your pattern.
+You can also specify arbitrary metadata and conditions associated with a pattern by adding _predicate_ S-expressions anywhere within your pattern.
 Predicate S-expressions start with a _predicate name_ beginning with a `#` character.
 After that, they can contain an arbitrary number of `@`-prefixed capture names or strings.

 For example, this pattern would match identifier whose names is written in `SCREAMING_SNAKE_CASE`: